Knueppl/holy_grow_box/README.md

 # Motivation

 That's right!
 Another “open source grow box”!
 And a holy one at that...
 But why another one?
 Because I'm in the mood!
 And because I really don't like these weird tents.
 It looks like a camping vacation in your apartment.
 Why not a proper cupboard?
 Precisely because these weird tents aren't cheap either.
+And everyone else is stupid anyway and doesn't do it right!
 That's exactly why!

 But because I don't know anything about “grown”, I'm also using this project to test concepts.
 At the beginning there are the basics: